wolopezIII/wolopezIII/README.md

 - Hi, I’m @wolopezIII.
-My name is William O. Lopez.
-Amherst, MA
+My name is William Lopez.
-- Contact Info: william.omar.lopez@outlook.com
-- Fun fact: I love airplanes and trains.

 <!---
 wolopezIII/wolopezIII is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.